Schoonoord, South Africa: Culture

 Dinaka means horns.
 In Sepedi culture dinaka also refers to a traditional dance done by men and teenage boys, it is performed during weddings celebrations and initiation school graduation.
 The music that participants dance to is produced from a cow or impala horn.
 The skill shortage and unavailability of impala horns resulted in lack of music instruments for the dance however penny whistles and similar modern instruments are used.

 Dipapetlwane is a women's dance, the rhythmic sound which participants dance to is produced by handmade shakers which are worn on the legs to provide an acoustic sound.

 Tja Manyalo (wedding songs with a fast-paced techno rhythm) is a music genre which is exclusive to the greater Sepedi speaking region of the Limpopo province.
 It is performed at weddings by the bridal party and accompanied by a dance move called S'TEPE meaning step.

 Koma is a cultural initiation practice for both girls and boys into adulthood.
 It is practiced by the three chiefs namely Maloma, Mashegoana and Seopela.
 There is a dispute between the incumbent chief at Kgoši Tshesane's compound and the royal council on the practice of initiation (Koma).
 The dispute is that Koma should not be practiced as it is not part of their heritage.
 It was not practiced by the forefathers of the incumbent chief and from this background the royal council disapproves of it.
 However those willing to get initiated into manhood by neighboring chiefs are not prohibited.
 Koma in the Schoonoord community and the Sekhukhune region at large has always been safe and fatality free.

 Religion

 The community subscribes to African traditions and Christian values.
 The conflict of practicing both African traditions and Christian religion is widespread.
-There are several churches in the community namely Roman Catholic, Dutch Reformed, Lutheran Bapedi Church, Lutheran Bapedi Church of South Africa, Zion Christian Church, and the Evangelical Lutheran Church in S.A (ELCSA).
+There are several churches in the community namely Roman Catholic, Dutch Reformed, Lutheran Bapedi Church, Zion Christian Church, and the Evangelical Lutheran Church in S.A (ELCSA).
 The three Lutheran churches are located at Kgoši Tshesane's compound.
-The Lutheran Bapedi Church was established in 1889/90 by Reverend Johannes Winter and Martinus Sebushane Moganedi who left the Berlin Mission Society.
+The Lutheran Bapedi Church was established in 1889/90 by Reverend Johannes August Winter and Martinus Sebushane Moganedi, who had broken away from the German Lutheran Berlin Missionary Society.

-There are Afro Christian churches called "Mapostola".
+There are Afro-Christian churches called "Mapostola".
 They emphasise a spiritual healing and it is common to find a leader in these churches with a spiritual gift of healing and to this effect they are referred to as "kereke tša moya".
 There are also Charismatic churches referred to as Bazalwane.